-The Internal Affairs Unit is led by a senior commander who reports directly to the chief of police.
+The Internal Affairs Unit is led by a Senior Commander who reports directly to the Chief of Police.
 The Internal Affairs Unit is comprised of both civilian support staff and sergeant investigators.
-The Internal Affairs Unit is the investigative arm of the police administration and the PCIARC.
+The Intern Affairs Unit is the investigative arm of the police administration and the PCIARC.
 The function of the Internal Affairs Unit is to impartially collect evidence, interview witnesses, and provide a complete report to the PCIARC and the police administration for review and disposition.
+Senior Commander Nicole Spears currently leads the Internal Affairs Unit.